 |Riboflavin||0.03 mg||0.07 mg|

 |B5||0.3 mg||0.8 mg|

 |Niacin||7.3 mg||6.9 mg|

 |Folate||13.6 mcg||5.6 mcg|

 |Iron||0.1 mg||1.2 mg|

 |Phosphorus||267 mg||162 mg|

 |Selenium||51.7 mcg||41.3 mcg|

 After examining the nutritional table above, it’s easy to see both fish contain many vitamins and minerals.
-Therefore, which is healthier, halibut or Mahi Mahi?
+Therefore, let’s examine which one is healthier.

 Mahi Mahi is no slouch and is healthy also.
-Mahi Mahi provides more riboflavin, B5, iron, magnesium, calcium and zinc.
+It provides more riboflavin, B5, iron, magnesium, calcium and zinc.